namtonthat/namtonthat.github.io/content/posts/build-static-website-hugo-10-minutes.md

 Discover how to showcase your work using Hugo, a powerful tool that integrates `markdown` files with a CI/CD pipeline, minimizing the time needed to build a professional-looking website.

 # 🎯 Project Objectives
-1. Learn how to build a Hugo website in under ten minutes.
+1. Learn how to build a Hugo website in under eight steps.
-2. Understand the process of setting up a CI/CD pipeline in just another ten minutes.
+2. Understand the process of setting up a CI/CD pipeline in just another two minutes.

 # Necessary Tools
 - `homebrew`; installation instructions can be found [here](https://brew.sh/).